brutalsatyr/CapgeminiCodingChallenges/OddOrEven - Shakespeare Programming Language/README.md

-# OddOrEven - Shakespear Programming Language (SPL)
+# OddOrEven - Shakespeare Programming Language (SPL)

 This code was made using the ShakeSpeare Programming Language.